 5- Use the WP-CLI (Command Line Interface)

-The WP-CLI is also an excellent tool that can help you to manage your WordPress website easily.
-To use it to reset a password, follow the following steps:
+The WP-CLI is also an excellent tool that can help you manage your WordPress website easily.
+For example, to use it to reset a password, follow the following steps:

 6- Use the Emergency Password Reset Script (For admin Password)

-To use the emergency password reset password script, you need to know the admin username.
+You need to know the admin username to use the emergency password reset script.
 If you fulfill the condition, then you need to do the following:

 - Copy the emergency script from Emergency Password Script and put it into a file called emergency.php in the root of your WordPress installation (the same directory that contains wp-config.php).

 - Enter the administrator username and the new Password, then click Update Options.
 You will see a message on the screen confirming the password change.
 And you will receive a confirmation email.

 - Once you have completed, Delete emergency.php from your server.
 Please do not leave it on your server, as someone else could use it to change your Password.

 There is no reason for you to get stock out of your WordPress website.
 To reset a WordPress password, you can use the most straightforward approach to access your email or advanced options.
 If none of the methods above worked for you, we would be happy to assist you for Free.
 Email us, and we will get in touch.